lifewatch/bpnsdata/README.md

 "track_points" layer.
 It can also be loaded as a csv or a shp file.
 Then the algorithm finds the point which is closest in time for row of the dataframe.
 The available data sources are:
-* csv: Static geo data in a csv file
+* csv: Static geo data in a csv file.
+Files to be provided by the user
-    * shipwrecks
 * time: Information about the moment of the day and the moon
     * moon cycle
     * day moment